 Funds awarded will be appropriated by LACAHSA for the award.
 Release of funds will occur via an agreed upon process appropriate for the type of funding, which may include an escrow of the funds or disbursement pursuant to draw requests.
-LACAHSA will not release funds until an Affordability Covenant and other public benefit requirements are recorded.
+Except in instances where LACAHSA determines that adequate security is provided, as determined in LACAHSA's sole and absolute discretion, LACAHSA will not release funds until an Affordability Covenant and other public benefit requirements are recorded.
 To the extent applicable and subject to LACAHSA's terms and conditions, funding recipients may request a letter of commitment or similar document to be used to acquire additional financing.